MichalLytek/type-graphql/docs/interfaces.md

 }
 ```

-And then we have to extends the interface class and and override the method by providing body, for all object types that implements that interface type:
+And then we need to extend the interface class and override the method by providing its body - it is required for all object types that implements that interface type:

 ```typescript
 @ObjectType({ implements: IPerson })